-Area Comments ------ ----------

-Our Responsibilities with Regard to the Financial Statement Audit

-Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated February 27, 2017.
+Area Comments Our Responsibilities with Regard to the Financial Statement Audit Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated January 9, 2020.
 Our audit of the financial statements does not relieve management or those charged with governance of their responsibilities, which are also described in that letter.

-Overview of the Planned Scope and Timing of the Financial Statement Audit

-We have issued a separate communication regarding the planned scope and timing of our audit as an attachment to our arrangement letter.

-Accounting Policies and Practices

-Preferability of Accounting Policies and Practices

-Under generally accepted accounting principles, in certain circumstances, management may select among alternative accounting practices.
+Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication regarding the planned scope and timing of our audit as an attachment to our arrangement letter.
+Accounting Policies and Practices Preferability of Accounting Policies and Practices Under generally accepted accounting principles, in certain circumstances, management may select among alternative accounting practices.
 In our view, in such circumstances, management has selected the preferable accounting practice.

-Adoption of, or Change in, Accounting Policies

-Management has the ultimate responsibility for the appropriateness of the accounting policies used by GiveWell.
-GiveWell did not adopt any significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.
+Adoption of, or Change in, Accounting Policies Management has the ultimate responsibility for the appropriateness of the accounting policies used by GiveWell.
+GiveWell adopted Accounting Standards Update (ASU) 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, and ASU 2014-09, Revenue from Contracts with Customers, beginning January 1, 2019.
+GiveWell did not adopt any other significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.

-Significant or Unusual Transactions

-We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.

-Required Communications

-Area Comments Management's Judgments and Accounting Estimates Accounting estimates are an integral part of the preparation of financial statements and are based upon management's current judgment.
-The process used by management encompasses their knowledge and experience about past and current events, and certain assumptions about future events.
+Area Comments Significant or Unusual Transactions We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
+Management's Judgments and Accounting Estimates Accounting estimates are an integral part of the preparation of financial statements and are based upon management's current judgment.
+The process used by management encompasses its knowledge and experience about past and current events, and certain assumptions about future events.
 You may wish to monitor throughout the year the process used to determine and record these accounting estimates.
-The following describes the significant accounting estimate reflected in the Fund's December 31, 2016 financial statements: Functional allocation of expenses - directly identifiable expenses are charged to the related program or service benefited.
-Indirect expenses are allocated to programs and services based principally on the percentage of personnel time spent in each area or management's estimate of usage GiveWell's processes for estimates appear reasonable and are consistent with industry practice and U.S. GAAP.
-Audit Adjustments There were no audit adjustments made to the original trial balance presented to us to begin our audit.
-Uncorrected Misstatements There was one uncorrected misstatement identified in our audit relating to the recognition of in-kind rental revenue and expense.
-The entry would have decreased revenue and expense by approximately \$152,000 to account for January 2017 rent and an amount attributed to the rental security deposit that were improperly included in revenue and expense for the year ending December 31, 2016.
-Disagreements with Management We encountered no disagreements with management over the application of significant accounting principles, the basis for management's judgments on any significant matters, the scope of the audit, or significant disclosures to be included in the financial statements.
-Consultations with Other Accountants We are not aware of any consultations management had with other accountants about accounting or auditing matters.
+The following describes the significant accounting estimate reflected in GiveWell's December 31, 2019 financial statements: - Functional allocation of expenses - directly identifiable expenses are charged to the related program or service benefited.
+Indirect expenses are allocated to programs and services based principally on the percentage of personnel time spent in each area; and, to a lesser extent, based on a percentage of donors who donate funds to programs versus those who donate unrestricted funds.
+GiveWell's processes for estimates appear reasonable and are consistent with industry practice and U.S. GAAP.
+Audit Adjustments The only audit adjustments were two proposed by GiveWell's management and one proposed by the auditors.
+The adjustments were not considered significant and are summarized as follows: - An adjustment to record \$56,511 in additional contributions receivable, with \$545 of that also increasing grants payable, and release from restrictions.